HZcohort/DiNetxify/README.md

   - **Diagnosis code**: A standardized code (e.g., ICD-10, ICD-9).
   - **Date of diagnosis**: Date of diagnosis or event in datetime formats (e.g., “%Y-%m-%d”).

-  Unlike the **Phenotype data**, the **medical records data** should be in a record-per-row format, allowing multiple rows per participant.
+  Unlike the **phenotype data**, the **medical records data** should be in a record-per-row format, allowing multiple rows per participant.
 Records matching **participant ID** in the **phenotype data** and occurring within the specified follow-up period (i.e., before the end date) are loaded.
 Therefore, there is **no need** to pre-filter medical records - you should provide complete diagnosis information for all cohort individuals.
 Specifically, it is **not recommended** to filter data based on first occurrence of each code or diagnosis date.

   Each **medical records data** must use a single diagnosis code version; currently supported versions are WHO or CM versions of ICD-9 and ICD-10.
 Other code systems must be converted to a supported format.